What is a Hepatitis B Vaccine

 - Mother to Child: An infected mother can pass the virus to her baby during childbirth.
 However, vaccination at birth can prevent this transmission.

 - Blood-to-Blood Contact: Hepatitis B can spread through contact with infected blood.
-This can happen through needlestick injuries, sharing personal items such as razors or toothbrushes that may have traces of infected blood, or getting tattoos or body piercings with unsterilized equipment.
+This can happen through needlestick injuries, sharing personal items such as razors or toothbrushes that may have traces of infected blood, or getting tattoos or body piercings with unsterilised equipment.

 Hepatitis B is not spread through casual contact such as hugging, kissing, or sharing utensils.
 Vaccination is highly effective in preventing hepatitis B infection.
+Hepatitis B infection can be detected via Hepatitis B Tests.

 Who should take the Hepatitis B Vaccine